StanJulia/Stan.jl/README.md

 This version of the Stan.jl package assumes that:

-1. CmdStan (see <http://mc-stan.org>) is installed and the environment variables STAN_HOME and CMDSTAN_HOME are set accordingly (pointing to the Stan and CmdStan directories, e.g. /Users/rob/Projects/Stan/cmdstan/stan and /Users/rob/Projects/Stan/cmdstan on my system).
+1. CmdStan (see <http://mc-stan.org>) is installed and both environment variables STAN_HOME and CMDSTAN_HOME are set accordingly (pointing to the Stan and CmdStan directories, e.g. /Users/rob/Projects/Stan/cmdstan/stan and /Users/rob/Projects/Stan/cmdstan on my system).

 2. Mamba (see <https://github.com/brian-j-smith/Mamba.jl>) is installed.
-At this moment Mamba has not been registered on METADATA.jl yet.
-It can be installed using Pkg.clone("git://github.com/brian-j-smith/Mamba.jl.git")
+It can be installed using Pkg.add("Mamba")

 3. On OSX, all Stan-j03-v0.1.0 examples check the environment variable JULIA_SVG_BROWSER to automatically display (in a browser) the simulation results (after creating .svg files), e.g. on my system I have exported JULIA_SVG_BROWSER="Google Chrome.app".
 For other platforms the final lines in the Examples/xxxx.jl files may need to be adjusted (or removed).
 In any case, on all platforms, both a .svg and a .pdf file will be created and left behind in the working directory.

-This version of the package has primarily been tested on Mac OSX 10.10, Julia 0.3.2 and CmStan 2.5.0.
+This version of the package has primarily been tested on Mac OSX 10.10, Julia 0.3.2, CmStan 2.5.0 and Mamba 0.3.7.
 A limited amount of testing has taken place on other platforms by other users of the package (see note 2 in the 'To Do' section below).

 To test and run the examples: